 Why do we prefer asking our friends for recommendations when review apps like Google, Amazon, OpenRice, TripAdvisor, and Yelp are widely adopted?

-Second, I often find myself looking for something specific based on how I feel or on my needs at the time.
+Third, I often find myself looking for something specific based on how I feel or on my needs at the time.
 For example, I might be looking for a vacuum cleaner that can be serviced in Hong Kong that is good for cleaning carpets in households with yet-to-be potty-trained puppies.
 I might be looking for a dentist who is good with kids.
 When my request is this specific, I do have to ask my friends or end up calling a whole bunch of places to ask them.

-Third, not all business types get reviews.
+Fourth, not all business types get reviews.
 I find that social establishments like restaurants and tourist locations get a lot of reviewers whereas less sociable establishments like dentists, doctors, plumbers, faucet retailers do not receive many reviews if at all.
 Again, for these businesses, I end up having to ask friends and family.

 Lastly, there is a lot of information out there (perhaps not for non-social businesses), and trying to sift through all of them simply is not possible for someone with very little patience like myself.
 I rely on others whom I trust to curate this information for me.

 Well, in short, I think recommendations are more trustworthy, more suitable, more relevant and easier to get when we ask a friend for them.
 Sounds obvious?
 Yet, I can’t help but wonder in this day and age with data abound, ubiquitous access to mobile computers, artificial intelligence, and behavioral tracking software, why do we still resort to asking friends for recommendations?
 Why has not technology provided a solution that addresses the above issues?
 I guess it is not that big of an issue if you had a lot of friends who are always available to give you recommendations, but for me that unfortunately is not the case.